root-project/root/tree/ntuple/v7/doc/specifications.md

 #### Column Group Record Frame
 The column group record frame is used to set IDs for certain subsets of column IDs.
 Column groups are only used when there are sharded clusters.
-Otherwise the enclosing list frame in the footer envelope is empty and all clusters span all columns.
+Otherwise, the enclosing list frame in the footer envelope is empty and all clusters span all columns.
 The purpose of column groups is to prevent repetition of column ID ranges in cluster summaries.

 The column group record frame consists of a list frame of 32bit integer items.